-The City of Red Lodge is hosting a Catch the Rain Campaign for Red Lodge area residents from May 25 until June 15, 2020.
-In this window, you’ll get a chance to purchase most of the necessary materials to connect a rain barrel to your gutter system for a discounted price of $35 for one or $55 for two barrels.
-Commercially, rain barrels typically cost $100-$200 each.
+The City of Red Lodge hosted a Catch the Rain Campaign for Red Lodge area residents in June 2020.
+In this window, Red Lodge residents could purchase the necessary materials to connect a rain barrel to their gutter system for a significantly discounted price compared to commercial value.
 We were hoping to host an in person workshop for this campaign, but due to COVID-19 health concerns we will instead provide residents with the hardware kits and 55-gallon drums to convert and install the rain barrels on their own.
 Download the Installation and Care Manual.

 Why Rain Barrels?

 The average American family directly consumes nearly 110,000 gallons of water each year, and if you include water used for producing food, energy, and consumer goods, that total jumps to 1.9 million gallons annually!
 However, a single 55-gallon rain barrel can save up to 1,300 gallons of water every year.